Erickesau/Orion-Face-Recognition-system/README.md

 Its a software that provides features for facial recognition using AI (Artificial Inteligency).

+the binary was available to purchase but no one buys it, so I decided to share the projet for free

 if you like please contribute with a small donation.

 <img src="/Examplefiles/search camera.png" width=600>